harness/developer-hub/docs/continuous-delivery/cd-advanced/AWS ECS/ecs-v2-summary.md

 ### Removed ECS steps and workflow types in ECS NextGen

-The following FirstGen ECS steps and workflow types are removed in ECS NextGen:
+The following FirstGen ECS steps and workflow types were removed from NextGen:

 - ECS Service Setup step.
 - Upgrade Containers step.